-- 6.8 Templemichael College will adopt a school-wide approach (involving management, staff, parents, students and members of the wider community with a connection to Templemichael College) to prevent and combat bullying.
-In this context, Templemichael College is committed to engaging with parents.
-Firstly, Templemichael College will involve them in the development of policies and practices to combat bullying.
-Secondly Templemichael College will hold annual information evenings for parents to ensure that they understand the way Templemichael College deals with bullying, and to provide them with reliable information on how they may contribute towards combating bullying.
+6.8 The School will adopt a school-wide approach (involving management, staff, parents, students and members of the wider community with a connection to the School) to prevent and combat bullying.

+In this context, the School is committed to engaging with parents.

+Firstly, the School will involve them in the development of policies and practices to combat bullying.

+Secondly the School will inform parents of the way the School deals with bullying, and provide them with reliable information on how they may contribute towards combating bullying.
 In this regard, it is important that parents realise that anyone can be a bully and anyone can be a target of bullying.
 It is not just other people's sons and daughters that can bully.
-Here, also, it is important to realise that disagreements between young people are part and parcel of negotiating the road to adulthood and that every youthful disagreement should not be treated as a full-blown bullying episode. - 6.9 In accordance with 6.8.9 of the DES Procedures 'parents and students are expected to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible'. - 6.10 Templemichael College will establish links with school bus drivers and others who come in daily contact with its students in order to enlist them in countering bullying behaviour by reporting it to parents and/or Templemichael College. - 6.11 Where necessary Templemichael College will seek the assistance of and work with NEPS, the HSE and the Gardaí, as appropriate, to combat bullying identify the perpetrators and support the victims. - 6.12 In combating bullying, Templemichael College will take particular account of the needs of pupils with disabilities or with SEN. This will involve improving inclusion, focusing on developing social skills, paying particular attention to student induction and cultivating a school culture that respects everyone and values helping one another. - 6.13 Templemichael College will devote a staff development session (for teaching and non-teaching staff as appropriate) each school year towards: raising the awareness of bullying among staff, building an understanding of what bullying is and providing guidance on how it is best combated prevented, detected, investigated, documented (as appropriate) and resolved.
+In this regard, it is important to realise that disagreements between young people are part and parcel of negotiating the road to adulthood and that every youthful disagreement should not be treated as a full-blown bullying episode.

+- 6.9 In accordance with 6.8.9 of the DES Procedures 'parents and students are expected to cooperate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible'. - 6.10 The School will establish links with school bus drivers and others who come in daily contact with its students in order to enlist them in countering bullying behaviour by reporting it to parents and/or the School. - 6.11 Where necessary the School will seek the assistance of and work with NEPS, the HSE and the Gardaí, as appropriate, to combat bullying identify the perpetrators and support the victims. - 6.12 In combating bullying, the School will take particular account of the needs of pupils with disabilities or with SEN. This will involve improving inclusion, focusing on developing social skills, paying particular attention to student induction and cultivating a school culture that respects everyone and values helping one another. - 6.13 The School will devote a staff development session (for teaching and non-teaching staff as appropriate) each school year towards: raising the awareness of bullying among staff, building an understanding of what bullying is and providing guidance on how it is best combated prevented, detected, investigated, documented (as appropriate) and resolved.
 This session will also provide opportunities for exploring the potential that exists within the teaching of all subjects and within extracurricular activities to foster an attitude of respect for all, to promote the value of diversity, to address prejudice and stereotyping, and to highlight the unacceptability of bullying behaviour.